zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 For more information, see the [TLS requirements in Zowe API ML requirements](../extend/extend-apiml/zowe-api-mediation-layer-security-overview#zowe-api-ml-tls-requirements).

 **Note** When installed on a mainframe system, Zowe is able to utilize the AT-TLS implementation if supported by the corresponding z/OS version/installation.

+### Digital certificates types
+Digital certificates can be issued in various formats.
+The format is dependent on the certificate storage type.
+Zowe supports:
+* **file-based PKCS12**
+  PKCS12 certificates are the most general and widely deployed certificate format.
+* **z/OS keyring-based keystore (JKS/JCEKS)**
+  JKS/JCEKS certificates are specific types of certificates that depend on the Java environment.

+**Note:** Java 9 and higher can also work with PKCS12 certificates.

 ### Certificates storage